-Luxembourg City, the capital city of Luxembourg, is a truly remarkable city in which you can see wonderful architecture, picturesque views and astonishing places.
-Luxembourg City holds the world top spot for personal safety and ranks high for quality of life; Luxembourg the country has the second highest GDP in the world!
+Luxembourg City, the capital of Luxembourg, is a truly remarkable city in which you can see wonderful architecture, picturesque views and astonishing places.
+It holds the world’s top spot for personal safety and ranks high for quality of life; Luxembourg the country has the second-highest GDP in the world!
 If you are looking to move to a new place, this might be it!

 Luxembourg City sits on two rivers, the Alzette and the Pétrusse.
 They converge in deep, narrow valleys.
 The city centre sits above overlooking this convergence, creating a multitiered city on both sides of both valleys.

 Today, Luxembourg plays host to many EU institutions and is one of the capitals of Europe.
-It is also quite accessible to many major cities, including Cologne (Köln), Brussels and Paris, all within a few hours travelling.
+It is also quite accessible to many major cities, including Cologne (Köln), Brussels and Paris, all within a few hours by car.

 Adolphe Bridge in Luxembourg City

 The first stop on our small tour of Luxembourg is the Adolphe Bridge, which spans 153 metres and crosses the Pétrusse River, linking the two halves of the city (the northern city centre with the southern ‘Gare’ district, named after the train station).
 The bridge dates back to 1900.
-It was constructed due to the consequences of the Treaty of London in 1867; the destruction of the fortifications allowed the city to expand like it was not able to in the past and the old bridges could not cope with the traffic.
+The Treaty of London in 1867 led to its construction; the destruction of the fortifications allowed the city to expand like it was not able to in the past and the old bridges could not cope with the traffic.

 The Bridge shared the name of the first Grand Duke of Luxembourg, the first independent ruler of an independent Luxembourg (1890-1905).
 He had an absentee approach to ruling which became the tradition for the Grand Dukes of Luxembourg.

 The Adolphe Bridge was originally made completely of stone.
-However, in 1990 after an investigation by the government found that there was extensive damage to the bridge, it was reinforced with steel.
-In 2017, the bridge was widened; cycle and pedestrian paths were suspended under the bridge.
+However in 1990, after a government investigation found extensive damage to the bridge, it reinforced with steel.
+In 2017, authorities widened the bridge and added cycle and pedestrian paths under the bridge.
 This has become a major tourist attraction as well as an unofficial symbol of Luxembourg’s independence and modernity.

 From the Bridge (as well as the suspension under it), you have great views of the valley and parts of the city centre, including the Cathedral of Notre Dame.
 I would recommend it, especially if you are accessing the city from the south, mostly for the great views.

-In 1848, Luxembourg’s constitution called for the creation of a Chamber of Deputies to run the country, but until 1860 there was no one set meeting place; this was rectified with the creation of the building known as the Hôtel de la Chambre des Députés.
+In 1848, Luxembourg’s new constitution created a Chamber of Deputies to run the country.
+However, they did not meet in one place until 1860; this was rectified with the creation of the building known as the Hôtel de la Chambre des Députés.

 The building is quite an impressive one.
 It combines the architecture found within the rest of the City Centre with modern architecture brought in during the renovation during the mid-1990s.
-For example, a glass-covered bridge was added between the main building and others in order to expand the capacity and access to the building by Deputies.
+For example, a glass-covered bridge spans between the main building and others to expand capacity and access to the building by Deputies.

 Grand Ducal Palace

 The Grand Ducal Palace has a long history before becoming a Palace.
 It served as a city hall from 1572 up until 1817, when it became the residence of the representatives of the Dutch crown (at this time, it was in a Personal Union with the Netherlands).
-During this time until the First World War, it was expanded a few times to its current size.
-The Nazis used the Palace as their headquarters, ruining much of its contents, including paintings and frescos that were found on the walls.
+During this time until the First World War, it received several expansions to its current size.
+The Nazis used the Palace as their headquarters, ruining much of its contents, including paintings and frescos on the walls.

 The modern-day Palace serves mostly as a tourist attraction.
-Part of the building is still used for official business of the Grand Duke, although the Ducal family does not live in the palace but rather in Colmar-Berg.
-Heads of state (presidents, royalty, etc.) may be offered accommodation in the Palace if they are on an official visit to Luxembourg, but no one else may sleep there.
+Part of the building still serves as the official place of business of the Grand Duke, although the Ducal family does not live in the palace but rather in Colmar-Berg.
+Heads of state (presidents, royalty, etc.) may receive accommodation in the Palace if they are on an official visit to Luxembourg, but no one else may sleep there.

 Unfortunately, it is forbidden to take pictures within the Grand Ducal Palace.

 Note: Make sure to book tickets in advance (usually a few days in advance is sufficient).
-It is highly unlikely that tickets can be purchased for the same day.
-Tickets are timed and for an hour-long tour.
-Possible tour languages include English, Dutch, French, Luxemburgisch, and German.
+There probably won’t be any same-day tickets.
+Tickets include an hour-long tour.
+Possible tour languages include English, Dutch, French, Luxembourgish and German.

 Cathedral of Notre Dame and Religion in Luxembourg City